-If the PI owner rejects or denies the individual's request for exercising his or her rights, or fails to decide on a request within the specified time limit as well as in other cases prescribed by the DP Act, the individual may lodge a complaint with Commissioner for Information of Public Importance and Personal Data Protection (the Commissioner).
+If the PI owner rejects or denies the individual's request to exercise his or her rights, or fails to decide on a request within the specified time limit as well as in other cases prescribed by the DP Act, the individual may lodge a complaint with Commissioner for Information of Public Importance and Personal Data Protection (the Commissioner).
 The Commissioner issues a ruling, which may be challenged in administrative proceedings before the Administrative Court.

-Damages must be brought to a civil court.
+Claims for damages must be brought to a civil court.